charanchellu/Movie-Recommend-System/README.md

 This project is a Content-Based Movie Recommendation System with an interactive Streamlit web interface.
 It suggests movies based on the content similarity of features like genre, overview, cast, and keywords.
 The user selects a movie, and the system returns the most similar titles.

-🚀 Live Demo (Optional)
-You can host this on platforms like Streamlit Cloud or Render for public access.

 🔍 How It Works
 Feature Engineering: